German Classes in London | Evening & Weekend German Courses with Only 5 Students

 A1.2 (Beginner with some prior knowledge)

-Sundays 2.30-4pm NEW Intensive German Course in Holborn (one spot left; taught by Jens)
+Tuesdays 8-9.30am NEW Intensive German Course (one spot left; taught by my colleague Andrea who also teaches at the Goethe-Institut)

-Mondays 6-7.30pm Intensive German Course in Barbican (one spot left; taught by my colleague Anja who also teaches at the Goethe-Institut in London)
+Tuesdays 7.30-9pm NEW Intensive German Course (one spot left; taught by my colleague Anja who also teaches at the Goethe-Institut in London)

-Mondays 6-7.30pm Intensive German Course in Holborn (one spot left; taught by my colleague Katja who also teaches at the Goethe-Institut in London)
+Mondays 6-7.30pm Intensive German Course (one spot left; taught by my colleague Anja who also teaches at the Goethe-Institut in London)

 Thursdays 7.15-8.45pm NEW Intensive German course in Holborn (two spots left; taught by Jens)